Right Whale Facts: 16 Fascinating Insights About These Majestic Creatures

 North Atlantic right whales enjoy hanging out in groups called SAGs (Surface Active Groups).

-Commonly, these groups are made up of one female and a number of males competing to mate with her.
-But scientists have found that these groups may have other functions besides mating.
+Typically, these groups consist of one female and several males competing to mate with her.
+However, scientists have found that these groups may have other functions besides mating.

 Researchers have documented groups with all males, all females, and even all calves.
 The findings suggest that right whales may also hang out in these groups to play, bond with each other, or simply assert their dominance.

 In 2017, 17 right whales were confirmed dead in the U.S. and Canada – an unusually high and heartbreaking number.
-Since then, at least 17 more whales have died, and another 15 are suspected to be dead – and all of their deaths were preventable.
+This is an “unusual mortality event,” a classification that requires the government to provide the whales with more funding and attention.

 Even more alarming, scientists believe that for every right whale death we see, we don’t find out about at least two more.